seasonjs/rwkv/README.md

 | windows  | not support | support avx2/avx512/avx | not support | support GFX1100 | not support |
 | linux    | not support | support                 | not support | not support     | not support |
 | darwin   | not support | support                 | support     | not support     | not support |

+## AutoModel Dynamic Libraries Disclaimer

+#### The Source of dynamic Libraries
+These dynamic libraries come from [rwkv.cpp release](https://github.com/saharNooby/rwkv.cpp/releases), The dynamic library version can be obtained by viewing [rwkv.version file](./deps/rwkv.version)
+Currently, only `rwkv_hipBLAS_GFX1100.dll` and `librwkv_arm64.dylib` is built by myself.
+Anyone can check the consistency of the file by checksum the md5 of the file.

+#### The Security Of Dynamic Libraries
+All I can say is that the creation of the dynamic library is public and does not contain any subjective malicious logic.
+If you are worried about the security of the dynamic library during the use process, you can build it yourself.

+**I and any author related to dynamic libraries do not assume any problems, responsibilities or legal liability during use.**

 ## Usage